mehrdadmzn/Observational-DP-Effects/README.md

 - `01_Data_preprocess.ipynb`: handles data preprocessing and feature engineering, including multiple imputation for missing values.
 - `02_Descriptive_and_outlier.ipynb`: performs descriptive analysis and identifies outliers.
-- `05_compare_adjusted_models`: Sensitivity analysis for choosing cthe ovariates for logistic regression.
+- `05_compare_adjusted_models`: Sensitivity analysis for choosing the covariates for logistic regression.
 - `10_adjusted_0747`: conducts a differentially private adjusted case-control analysis of risk factors for the outcome of interest (one-year asthma exacerbation) using random seeds `07` and `47`.
 - `11_matched_0747`: performs a differentially private, propensity score-matched case-control analysis for the same outcome, using K-Nearest Neighbour matching without replacement.
-- `12_unadjusted_0747`: runs a differentially private unadjusted case-control analysis using a 2x2 contingency table based on diffprivlib’s [histogram2d](https://diffprivlib.readthedocs.io/en/latest/modules/tools.html#diffprivlib.tools.histogram2d)
+- `12_unadjusted_0747`: runs a differentially private unadjusted case-control analysis using a 2x2 contingency table based on Diffprivlib’s [histogram2d](https://diffprivlib.readthedocs.io/en/latest/modules/tools.html#diffprivlib.tools.histogram2d)